kevindurb/blog/content/posts/2023-01-24-my-dev-env-anywhere.md

 ---
-title: 'My Dev Environment Anywhere'
+title: My Dev Environment Anywhere
 date: 2023-01-24
-draft: false
 ---

 So I recently bought a steam deck.
 If you don't know what a steam deck is go